heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 learn how to run the code examples.

 Take some time to explore the code examples.
 Run them and see what they do.

-> [!NOTE]
-> Please be aware that the `TcpServerVirtualThreadTextualExample` example must
-> be run with Java 21 or later.
-It is not mandatory to run this example but you
-> must understand how it works.
->
-> This example is not compatible with Java 17 but is already available in the
-> code examples repository for future use.

 #### Answer the following questions